notYuriy/GCDrafts/README.md

 # GCDrafts
-Draft implementations of memory managers for runtime enviroments. lowmem.cxx - implementation for < 512MB memory systems (<128MB recommended)
+Draft implementations of memory managers for runtime enviroments.
+* lowmem.cxx - implementation for < 16MB memory systems or the first generation